 Annemarie van Raay (1971)

-After my degree in Organisational Psychology at the University of Groningen, I have had various jobs in HR in a number of different companies.
-I then set up a retreat in Austria for silence, meditation and yoga, among other things.
-At present, I work on assignments as an HR manager, organisational psychologist, coach and mediator.
+After my degree in Organisational Psychology at the University of Groningen, I have had various jobs in HR and Consulting in a number of different companies.
+I then decided to totally transform my life and set up a retreat in Austria.
+This has been an amazing experience.
+At present back in the Netherlands, I work on assignments as an HR manager, organisational psychologist, coach and mediator.
 I also give people individual guidance using the Journey methodology (see the information elsewhere on the site).
 I am empathic and am genuinely interested in other people, I can give people a sense of calm and I am good at listening.
 I enjoy getting to the bottom of the matter and bringing issues out into the open.
 I have been through a personal process of developing awareness, which has enriched my life enormously.
-This motivates me to see and bring out the best in other people and in organisations.
+This motivates me to see and bring out the best in other people and in organizations.
+By helping people to have True Conversations they are invited to try to understand each other.
 Mediation is a powerful tool for achieving this.

 Roelof Vos (1965)